 The purpose of this course is to provide an introduction to Dialectical Behavior Therapy (DBT) skills training.
 Students are provided with a review of the theory, research, and practical application of DBT Skills across a variety of settings and populations.

 PSYC 510.
 Psychopathology.
 (3).

-Study of psychopathology including etiology, assessment, diagnosis, treatment and prognosis.
+Study of psychopathology using the DSM-5, including etiology, assessment, diagnosis, treatment and prognosis.
 Prerequisite: Undergraduate course in abnormal psychology.

 PSYC 540.
 Principles and Techniques in Child Therapy.
 (3).

 This course is designed to help the student appreciate the special nature of child psychotherapy.
 The course will explore a variety of therapeutic orientations including the psychodynamic, family systems, cognitive-behavioral and narrative approaches.
 Students will be expected to provide a critical analysis of the literature as well as be willing to explore their own personal views and beliefs.
 The course will teach the student to assess children for treatment and to arrive at a working diagnosis.
 The multifaceted issues of ethnicity and culture will also be examined as will issues of divorce, loss of caretakers and domestic abuse.
 The student will be expected to become familiar with both research and clinical literature as it relates to psychotherapy with children and to produce a scholarly research project.
 Lectures, movies and classroom activities will all be part of the educational experience.

 PSYC 541.
 Principles and Techniques in Adolescent Therapy.
 (3).